SBG-Systems/sbg_ros2_driver/README.md

 ##### NMEA topics
 The driver can publish NMEA GGA messages from the internal GNSS receiver.
 It can be used with third party [NTRIP client](https://github.com/LORD-MicroStrain/ntrip_client) modules to support VRS networks providers.

- Disabled by default, set `publish_nmea` to `true` in .yaml config file to use this feature.
+ Disabled by default, set `nmea.publish` to `true` in .yaml config file to use this feature.

 * **`/ntrip_client/nmea`** [nmea_msgs/Sentence](http://docs.ros.org/en/api/nmea_msgs/html/msg/Sentence.html)